 Optimization of human development WF-PS-N-ORC

-The subject aims to provide with knowledge regarding the assumptions and form of conducting functional diagnosis based on the International Classification of Functioning, Disability and Health - ICF.
+The subject aims aims to provide knowledge about various forms of supporting human development, and regarding the assumptions and form of conducting functional diagnosis based on the International Classification of Functioning, Disability and Health - ICF.
 Students will have the opportunity to become familiar with methods and tools for planning supportive interventions aimed at optimizing human functioning (including based on the rehab-cycle model).

 (in Polish) E-Learning